Axway/amplify-central/content/en/docs/connect_manage_environ/connect_swaggerhub/_index.md

 3. SwaggerHub Configuration Setup:

-    * **API Key**: the api key the agent will use to read the files in the repository (SwaggerHub's API Key is used here)
+    * **API Key**: the API key the agent will use to read the files in the repository (SwaggerHub's API Key is used here)
     * Set how often the Embedded agent should check SwaggerHub for changes, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers/#triggering-the-agent-to-run-discovery)
     * Set if the agent should discover SwaggerHub resources after installation is complete
     * **Organization Owner Name**: the name of the organization of the SwaggerHub repository